nestauk/discovery_generative_ai/README.md

 Three of the prototypes use the pinecone database to store and retrieve data.
 To rebuild the database:
 1. Create a `.env` file in the root of the project and add all keys listed in the `.env.examples`.
 2. Run `make build-pinecone`.
-This will delete the index if it exists and rebuild it from scratch.
+This will delete the index if it exists (this happens as part of the first python script it calls) and rebuild it from scratch.

+**Notes**

-**Note:** We are using a free Pinecone database which is deleted after seven days of inactivity.
+- We are using a free Pinecone database which is deleted after seven days of inactivity.
 If you get any errors like "this index does not exist", you might need to rebuild it.
+- The Pinecone database indexes the docs for all prototypes and distinguishes them using the `source` metadata field.

 ### Running the prototypes locally with Docker